 This is a recording of Raymond Bailey performing “The Last Train through Vardaman” that Barbara Yancy made sometime in 1975-76.
 I lost the first part of Raymond’s narrative because the tape was so old and broke at both ends during recording, but I did hear it on the first playback.
 Raymond begins with saying, “This is ‘The Last Train through Vardaman.’
 I remember we were loading the train that day, and my brother said, ‘Pile it high, boys, because this is the last train through Vardaman!’
 So, we loaded her up (and away she went!)”
-I have him doing a couple of other songs, including ‘Nellie Gray’ and a version of ‘Casey Jones’ that I’ve never heard.
+The tape has him doing a couple of other songs, including ‘Nellie Gray’ and a version of ‘Casey Jones,’ but it’s too fragile for any further play.
 The locomotive is the OH&CC Number 9 at Okolona.
 Listen to Raymond here.

-This recipe comes from April McGreger, a fellow native of Calhoun County and author of Sweet Potatoes, the tenth volume in University of North Carolina’s wonderful “Savor the South” series.
+This recipe comes from April McGreger, a fellow native of Calhoun County, Mississippi, and author of Sweet Potatoes, the tenth volume in University of North Carolina’s wonderful “Savor the South” series.
 April is a splendid cook, but I find her technique a little fussy.
-I simply assemble the ingredients in the skillet, put a lid on it, and bake at 350 until the potatoes are tender and the liquid reduced.
+I simply assemble the ingredients in a skillet, put a loose lid on it, and bake at 350 until potatoes are tender and syrup reduced.

 The genius of southern food is less in its individual dishes than in the overall composition of the meal.
 Syrupy sweet potatoes balance earthy field peas and sharp turnip greens shot through with hot pepper vinegar.
 Crispy cornbread swoops in to sop it all up.
 Here is a particularly nuanced version of ubiquitous candied sweet potatoes that makes use of that coffee can of bacon grease my grandparents and parents kept above the stove.